dcnewman/ha7netd/README.md

 ## ha7netd

+**NOTE:** This is code written back in 2005.
+It has been running fine for me on Solaris SPARC, Solaris Intel, and Mac OS X for going on ten years now.
+I've placed this source code on github "as-is" should anyone be interested.
+It's all C-code based.
+Much of this could be written more cleanly and succinctly in Perl, Python, or other "higher-level" languages.
+However, I chose to write it in C for my own, personal reasons which made sense at the time.

 ha7netd is a daemon process which generates local weather data from raw data collected from [Maxim 1-Wire](http://www.maximintegrated.com/en/products/comms/one-wire.html) devices such as temperature, pressure, and humidity sensors.
 All first and second-order temperature corrections